 This is by no means a definitive list of considerations but it is a really good start.
 When the basic considerations (above) have been addressed, it’s time to consider the actual reception fit out;

 - What type of look are you after?
 Modern, traditional, art deco?

-- What lighting would you like?
+- The type lighting you would like?

 - Incorporating your company brand and colour palette?

 With examples of previous work and years of experience, we can assist you to ensure your first impression is exactly the one you want to make.